 Orientation provides you with a comprehensive introduction to Kirkwood in preparation for your years as a student on campus.
-You will meet with academic advisors, faculty members and professional staff in order to gain a better understanding of the academic culture on campus and to create your first semester schedule.
-You will also learn about campus resources, student organizations, on-campus living and dining, and you'll make connections with other students who will assist you in making a successful transition to the Kirkwood community.
-Research tells us students who complete a comprehensive orientation experience prior to the beginning of college are more likely to succeed in the first year, and to successfully complete their program or degree.
+You will meet with academic advisors, faculty members and professional staff in order to gain a better understanding of the academic culture on campus and to create your first-semester schedule.
+You will also learn about campus resources, student organizations, near-campus living and dining, and you'll make connections with other students who will assist you in making a successful transition to the Kirkwood community.
+Research tells us students who complete a comprehensive orientation experience prior to the beginning of college are more likely to succeed in the first year and to successfully complete their program or degree.

 When will I know the orientation date I have been assigned?